bravo009/Pied_Piper_Project/README.md

 IOT Project with PCF application

-Including
+This is simple Parking Automation System where its using proximity sensor to detect availability of parking lot.
+If parking lot is available, it will show Red light sign to show to driver.
+Else lighting will be turn off.
+Driver can also check parking lot availbility beforehand using webapplication running on Pivotal Cloud Foundry

+Project including
-- parking-publish.py for raspberry pi
+- parking-publish.py for raspberry pi sensor and publisher
-- mqtt-sub.py for local broker
+- mqtt-sub.py for local broker subscriber
 - app.py for webapp deploy on PCF
+- Redis database running on PCF
 - Parking project.ppx for project overview